All Episodes

 No, that's right.

-Well, that's why I I've I mean, even before this latest um insularity and fascistic attitude has swept American universities, and it is m worse than it's been before.
+Well, that's why I've, I mean, even before this latest insularity and fascistic attitude has swept American universities, and it is worse than it's been before.

-I've never been sought from speaking at any American college or university.
+I've never been stopped from speaking at any American college or university, never, never, never.

-They've certainly gotten me to admit things are jokes, so I think they should have recognized that.
+They've certainly gotten me to admit things are jokes, though I think they should have recognized that.

-You could pluck any college republican off any college campus in America, put them on TV or put her on TV.
+In any event, it's always been true, and I've always said this, you could pluck any college Republican off any college campus in America, put them on TV or put her on TV.

-Um right now with Rachel Maddow, um, Chuck Todd, she could win the debate.
+Right now with Rachel Maddow, Chuck Todd, she could win the debate.

-But but college liberals, and I'm not saying that that they're stupid, I'm sure they have reasonably high IQs at at and or whatever the average IQ is.
+I'm sure they have reasonably high IQs or whatever the average IQ is.

 It's that they don't have any practice.